Aashishsharma/Learnings/GraphQL/GraphQL.md

   // so this data would be available in the browser, only store config vars liek urls, don't store any secrets
   uri: import.meta.env.VITE_GRAPHQL_URL, // see syntx it is import.meta.env
-  cache: new InMemoryCache(), // Apollo Client uses this to cache query results after fetching them });
+  cache: new InMemoryCache(), // Apollo Client uses this to cache query results after fetching them
+  headers: {
+    // this is where we set the auth headers, for each gql query
+    // this header would be availale in context middleware function of the gql
+    authorization:
+      localStorage.getItem("token") || "dummy token from ui client", },
+  // there are some disadvantages of setting headers like this
+  // 1. these header are available for all queries, even if some queries don't require it
+  // 2.
+You now CANNOT change the headers for individual gql queries
+  // instead use Apollo link middleware (see below) });
 const root = ReactDOM.createRoot(document.getElementById("root"));
 root.render(